eyal0/Chicken-story/README.md

 The inverse is that if you know that 22 people in a room gives you a 50-50 shot at finding two people with the same birthday, you can reverse the equation to compute how many days there are in a year.

 Likewise, if I query the Asirra servers and keep track of every image seen, how long until I get a duplicate?
-I can run a trial by requesting a bunch of puzzles and keeping track of the images until I get a duplicate.
+I did an experiment.
+For each trial, I requested puzzles until I got a duplicate cat or dog in the trial.
 I ran many trials and kept track of how many images until the first duplicate.
-Then I take the median of all those trials and run it through the equation above, in reverse, to figure out the number of images.
+Then I took the median of all those trials which told me about how many pets need to be seen randomly to get a duplicate.
+Then I ran it through the equation above, in reverse, to figure out the number of images.
 Sure enough, my answer was pretty much 3.1 million.

 # Distributed harvest